Skill Detail

 TruffleHog outputs findings in JSON format with structured fields including the secret type, verification status (verified/unverified), source location, commit metadata, and for analyzed secrets, the full permission and resource inventory.
 In CI/CD pipelines, the official GitHub Action integrates with pull request checks.
 The tool supports baseline files to track known issues and avoid alert fatigue on accepted risks.

 TruffleHog is written in Go, distributed via Homebrew, Docker, and direct binary download, and licensed under AGPL-3.0.
-It has over 18,000 GitHub stars, active weekly releases, and an engaged community on Slack and Discord.
+It has active GitHub adoption, active weekly releases, and an engaged community on Slack and Discord.
 For teams managing any cloud infrastructure, this skill provides the detection layer that catches credential leaks before attackers do.